bf4648/pandoc-example/Readme.md

 ./create-epub.sh
 ```

-The book will contain an image.
+The script will create a book.epub in the current directory.